hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 # TACTHMC

 This project implements the algorithm of TACTHMC and demonstrates the experiments compared with SGHMC, SGNHT, ADAM and SGD WITH MOMENTUM.
-All of algorithms are implemented in Python 3.6, with Pytorch 0.4.0 and Torchvision 0.2.1, so please install the relevant dependencies before running the codes or invoking the function.
+All of algorithms are implemented in Python 3.6, with Pytorch 0.4.0 and Torchvision 0.2.1, so please install the relevant dependencies before running the codes or invoking the functions.

 The suggested solution is to install Anaconda Python 3.6 version: https://www.anaconda.com/download/.